 - BBQ Sauce - I live in Kansas City, so we always have 2 or 3 local varieties of BBQ sauce in our fridge and have a hard time picking favorites.
 Use your favorite BBQ sauce here, but I think a sweet and tangy tomato-based version works best.

 - Romaine Lettuce - The crisp, cool leaves of romaine lettuce work really well here, but it’s also great with baby spinach or any mixed greens.

-- Corn – I am partial to frozen corn because I think it holds its flavor and crisp texture a bit better than canned, but either work.
+- Corn - Frozen corn holds its flavor and crisp texture a bit better than canned, but either work.
 If using frozen, defrost it in the microwave.
 If using canned, drain and rinse it first.

-- Red Bell Pepper – I like the crunch and color of diced red bell peppers, but if tomatoes are in season, those are great here too.
+- Red Bell Pepper -Diced red bell peppers give the salad great crunch, but if tomatoes are in season, those work well too.

-- Cheese - Shredded Colby Jack is my suggestion, but shredded cheddar, a shredded Mexican blend, or shredded Pepper Jack (for some spice) would all be great.
+- Cheese - Shredded Colby Jack, shredded cheddar, or a shredded Mexican blend all work well.

-- Tortilla Strips – Use store-bought tortilla strips from the salad dressing aisle at the grocery store.
+- Tortilla Chips - Crush up your favorite tortilla chips or use store-bought tortilla strips from the salad dressing aisle at the grocery store.
 If you’re feeling ambitious, these homemade tortilla strips are pretty easy to make and really good.

 Greek Yogurt Ranch Dressing

-The recipe below includes an easy and healthy Greek Yogurt Ranch Dressing that’s even better than the bottled stuff.
-It’s great in the summer if you have fresh herbs on hand or it can be made with a mix of a few dried herbs.
-I keep this Ranch Seasoning in the pantry and often just whisk that into Greek Yogurt with a little water to thin out.
+The BBQ chicken salad recipe below includes an easy and healthy Greek Yogurt Ranch Dressing that’s as good (or better) than anything store-bought.
+It’s great in the summer if you have fresh herbs on hand or it can be made with dried herbs.

 How to Cook BBQ Chicken for Salad